 Should investors be able to choose between both responsible and irresponsible indices?
 That depends on whether you believe there are real-world consequences for allocating capital to firms that are hurting people.

-Vanguard’s second claim, drawn from its longstanding statement on social issues, is that “as a fiduciary” it is required to “maximize returns.”
-Whenever you hear that phrase, add three simple words: “at any cost.”
+Vanguard’s second claim, drawn from its longstanding statement on social issues, is that “as a fiduciary” it is required to manage its funds in the best interest of shareholders and is obligated to “maximize returns” in order to help shareholders meet their financial goals.
+Whenever you hear the phrase "maximize returns," add three simple words: “at any cost.”
 Pure profit seeking should never be conflated with fiduciary duty.
 Fiduciaries are held to a higher standard.

 The 19th century ‘prudent man standard,’ for example, directs trustees to “observe how men of prudence, discretion and intelligence manage their own affairs.”
 When fiduciaries manage money for parents, they need to think like parents.
 It is self-evident that a prudent person would not use her own money to harm her children.
 It is both callous and misguided to suggest that fiduciaries are compelled to do so.